 Travelling abroad: general tips

 Travelling abroad can be a very worthwhile and rewarding experience.
-Whether it's your first time to leave Ireland or you are a seasoned traveller, there are a numer of things you need to consider when you are preparing for travel abroad.
+Whether it's your first time to leave Ireland or you are a seasoned traveller, there are a number of things you need to consider when you are preparing for travel abroad.
+Check the latest travel advice before travelling abroad.

-With the exception of travel to the UK, Irish citizens require a valid passport in order to travel to every destination.
+With the exception of travel to the UK, Irish citizens need a valid passport to travel to every destination.
 However, your airline or ferry company will probably require you to have a valid passport.

 Irish passport holders require an electronic travel authorization (ESTA) before boarding their flight to the US.

-Whether or not you will require a visa when travelling abroad depends on your destination.
-Your travel agent or the embassy of the country you will be visiting can advise on this.
+Whether or not you will need a visa when travelling abroad depends on your destination.
+You can find out if a visa is needed on the Department of Foreign Affairs website.

-If you are travelling to a destination within the EU, you are entitled to receive emergency medical treatment on the same basis as a national of that country.
+If you are travelling to a destination within the EU, you can get emergency medical treatment on the same basis as a national of that country.
 You must have your European Health Insurance Card with you.

 Generally speaking, international credit cards and debit cards are the safest way to carry funds when travelling abroad.
 In more remote areas, however, you may not be able to use them.
 Again, check with your travel agent prior to departure about the best way to carry funds.
 It is advisable always to carry a small amount of local currency to pay bus or taxi fares or make small purchases or telephone calls.